WHAT IS SOLDERING?

 Once the component is in place, bend the leads so it will stay in place while your are soldering.
 It should look something like this.

-Now, hold the solder lead in one hand and the soldering iron in the other.
+Hold the solder lead in one hand and the soldering iron in the other.
 Place the tip of the iron on the copper pad the component lead is stick out of.
 Make sure the soldering tip is also touching the component lead.
-Hold the iron here for 3 or 4 seconds and then apply the solder to the pad and the base of the lead.
+Keep the iron here for 3 or 4 seconds and then apply the solder to the pad and the base of the lead.
 You may need to hold it here for a second or two before the solder starts to flow.
 Once there is enough solder remove your hand with the solder and then remove the soldering iron and put it safely away.
 Examine what you have done and trim the lead to the top of the solder you just added.
 It should now look something like the image below.

 WHAT SHOULD MY SOLDERING LOOK LIKE WHEN I AM DONE?